The period-index problem for fields of transcendence degree 2: Stacks of twisted sheaves

 Since $A$ is affine and $\ms X$ is tame, the restriction map $\hom(\ms V_1,\ms V_2)\to\hom(\ms V_1|_{\xi},\ms V_2|_{\xi})$ is surjective.
 Moreover, by Nakayama's lemma we have that a map $\ms V_1\to\ms V_2$ is an isomorphism if and only if its restriction to $\xi$ is an isomorphism.
 Thus, we are reduced to proving the result when $\ms S=\xi$, which we assume for the rest of this proof.

 The regularity condition shows that the open subset $\isom(\ms V_1,\ms V_2)$ of the affine space $\hom(\ms V_1,\ms V_2)$ has a point over the algebraic closure of $\kappa$.
-If $\kappa$ is infinite the result follows, as nonempty open subsets of affine spaces over infinite fields always have rational points.
-If $\kappa$ is finite, then the nonemptiness shows that $\isom(\ms V_1,\ms V_2)$ is a torsor under the algebraic group $\aut(\ms V_1)$.
+Since $\kappa$ is infinite (by the reductions in Section \ref{sec:reductions}) the result follows, as nonempty open subsets of affine spaces over infinite fields always have rational points.
+(As an amusing aside: if $\kappa$ is finite, then the nonemptiness of the locus shows that $\isom(\ms V_1,\ms V_2)$ is a torsor under the algebraic group $\aut(\ms V_1)$.
 But this group is an open subset of an affine space and therefore connected.
-Lang's theorem implies that any torsor is trivial and thus there is an isomorphism defined over the base field $\kappa$, as desired. \end{proof}
+Lang's theorem implies that any torsor is trivial and thus there is an isomorphism defined over the base field $\kappa$ in this case as well.) \end{proof}

 It is a standard computation in $K$-theory that regularity is an open condition in the stack of locally free $\ms X$-twisted sheaves.
 We will study certain stacks of regular $\ms X$-twisted sheaves in order to prove Theorem \ref{T:part}.